Diplomatiq/crypto-random/README.md

 </a>
 </p>

-TypeScript/JavaScript library for generating cryptographically strong random integers from custom intervals, boolean values, strings with uniformly distributed random characters from custom character sets.
+TypeScript/JavaScript library for generating cryptographically strong, uniformly distributed random integers from custom intervals, strings from custom character sets, and boolean values.

 ---